 I use my Vortex BBQ a few times a week, usually for making a quick batch of wings for lunch for myself.
 For dinner, though, my go-to dish is ‘fried’ chicken using the same cooking technique as I do for wings.
 Just batter the chicken (I used bone-in thighs) and onto a hot (and I do mean hot) charcoal grill.
 In an hour or less I’ve got ‘fried’ chicken without the oil and mess.
 Crunchy, juicy, and tender.
 This version of buttermilk fried chicken actually began life as a way of making chicken for another of my favorites, chicken and waffles.
 Hence the hint of maple syrup.
 But you don’t need waffles.
 If you do serve them over waffles, drizzle with a bit more maple syrup just before serving.

 There’s definitely no wrong way to make ‘fried’ chicken on your charcoal grill using the Vortex.
 I absolutely love it.
 For a long time I’ve been making my chicken using batter made from scratch.
 This time I decided to try an off-the-shelf batter mix usually meant for actual deep frying in oil.
 The result?
 Absolutely delicious, crunchy, moist fried chicken with about as little fuss and mess as possible.
 And no oil.
 Any good fried chicken batter mix will work.
 It’s called easy crispy fried chicken for a reason.
 Just dip and put onto the grill.
 I prefer to use split bone-in chicken breasts or thighs.
 I recommend bone-in chicken because it will have more flavor and won’t dry out as easily as boneless.
 You can use boneless chicken but you might have to adjust the cook time.
 When I do need boneless ‘fried’ chicken I still cook it bone-on then remove the meat from the bone when done.
+If you prefer to make your own batter from scratch, try my super easy Vortex fried chicken recipe.
+For something a bit more fru-fru, make my spicy BBQ fried chicken.
+You’ll quickly see why fried chicken on the Vortex is fantastic!

 Note: I've found that rotating the lid isn't very necessary, specially on smaller grills.
 You can experiment by not rotating and checking the chicken after 30 minutes.
 If the pieces are cooking evenly you can skip rotating the lid.

 I made seasoned steak fries on my Weber Performer grill using the Vortex BBQ insert the other day.
 They came out really, really good.
 Which got me thinking… could I apply much the same technique to thinner cuts of potatoes, giving me crispy skinny fries?
 Yep, you bet I could and did!
 These seasoned skinny fries were fantastic.
 I ‘fry’ chicken using my Vortex on a pretty regular basis.
 At least on my Performer that leaves me some spare room for other things and by other things I now mean fries.
 What’s better than ‘fried’ chicken and crispy seasoned fries for lunch?
 Nothing.
+Well, Vortex chicken fingers are might good too, actually.

 Note: I only used 2 potatoes because I also cooked 2 large pieces of chicken at the same time as the fries.
 You could fit 4 potatoes worth of fries on a 22" grill if that's all you're cooking.
 Don't overcrowd them, though, or they won't cook evenly.